 New York, under the act of consolidation which became effective Jan.
-1. 1898, has grown to be a city of very nearly 3,500,000 inhabitants in 1900 as compared with a population for what was formerly New York city of a little more than 1.500.000 in 1900 and of substantially 1,-200,000 in 1880.
-The population of the territory now comprised within the present limits of New York was, approximately, 2,500,000 in 1890, and 1,900,000 in 1880.
+1, 1898, has grown to be a city of very nearly 3,500,000 inhabitants in 1900 as compared with a population for what was former-ly New York city of a little more than 1.500,000 in 1900 and of substantially 1.
+200,000 in 1880.
+The population of the ter-ritory now comprised within the present limits of New York was, approximately, 2,500,00 in 1890, and 1,900,000 in 1880.
 It is the premier city of the country in point of population, a position which it has uniformly held at each decennial census since and including 1790.

-Chicago, with practically 1,700,000 inhabitants, and Philadelphia, with not quite 1,300,000 inhabitants, hold the second and third places in 1900, the same as in 1890, although at the census of 1880 their positions were reversed, Phil-adelphia then having very nearly 850,-000 inhabitants as compared with not much more than 500,000 for Chicago. habitants, but in 1900 to 38, increased to 28 and in 1900 to 38, In 1900 there are 78 cities of 50,0000 inhabitants or more as compared with inhabitants or more as compared with 1890, and each of these three cities now has a population somewhat in ex-cess of half a million.
-Boston was the fourth city in rank in 1880, but was passed by St. Louis in 1890, while Baltimore has occupied the sixth place at each of the three census periods consldered.
+Chicago, with practically 1,700,000 inhabitants, and Philadelphia, with not juite 1,300,000 inhabitants, hold the sec and third places in 1900, the same as in 1890, although at the census of 1880 their positions were reversed.
+Philadelphia then having very nearly 850,-000 inhabitants as compared with not much more than 500,000 for Chicago.
+St. Louis, Boston and Baltimore, the next largest cities, have not changed their rank in 1900 as compared with 1890, and each of these three cities now has a population somewhat in ex-cess of half a million.
+Boston was the fourth city in rank in 1880, but was passed by St. Louis in 1890, while Bal-timore has occupied the sixth place at each of the three census periods considered.

-Cleveland and Buffalo have both increased materially in population during the last ten years and now take precedence over San Francisco and Cincin-nati, which in 1890 were the seventh and eighth places in point of popula-tion.
-Pittsburg also shows a large increase in population since 1890 and is now the eleventh largest city in the ountry, having exchanged places with New Orleans.
+Cleveland and Buffalo have both increased materially in population during the last ten years and now take precedence over San Francisco and Cincin-nati, which in 1890 were the seventh and eighth places in point of populaand eighth places in point of popula-tion.
+Pittsburg also shows a large in-crease in population since 1890 and is now the eleventh largest city in the country, having exchanged places with New Orleans.

-Among the most notable changes in the rank of cities which have taken place in 1900 as compared with 1880 may be mentioned that of Seattle, mentioned that of Seattle, which has advanced from the one hundred and fiftleth to the forty-eighth place; that of Los Angeles, from the one hundred and thirty-fifth to the thirty-sixth place; that of Duluth, from the one hundred and fifty-sixth to the seventy-second place; that of Kansas City, Kan., from the one hundred and fifty-third to the seventy-sixth place, and that of Portland Ore., from the one hundred and sixth to the forty-second place.
-Other noticeable changes details and more are embodied in the census.
-In 1890 there were some 355,000 manufacturing institutions in the Unit-ed States.
-Now in round numbers there are about 600,000.
-The increase
+Among the most notable changes in the rank of cities which have taken place in 1900 as compared with 1880 may be mentioned that of Seattle, which has advanced from the one hundred and fiftieth to the forty-eighth place; that of Los Angeles, from the one hundred and thirty-fifth to the thirty-sixth place; that of Duluth, from the one hundred and fifty-sixth to the seventy-second place; that of Kansas City, Kan., from the one hundred and fifty-third to the seventy-sixth place, and that of Portland Ore,, from the one hundred and sixth to the fortysecond place.
+Other noticeable changes in rank from 1890 to 1900 are Birmingham, from 154 to 99; Tacoma, from 155 to 103; Spokane, from 157 to 105;